zodb/relstorage/README.txt

         new connections when ZODB starts a new transaction.

 ``replica-timeout``
-        If this parameter has a nonzero value, when the adapter selects a replica other than the primary replica, the adapter will try to revert to the primary replica after the specified timeout (in seconds).
+        If this option has a nonzero value, when the adapter selects a replica other than the primary replica, the adapter will try to revert to the primary replica after the specified timeout (in seconds).
 The default is 600, meaning 10 minutes.